God, The Bible and Christianity

 does not mean challenging the Divinity of Christ or the Divinity of the Holy Spirit.
 (See The Trinity )

 We DO NOT

-believe in the modern church which has drifted so far from the original blueprint, that there is little resemblance between what takes place now, and what took place when James headed up the church in Jerusalem, and Paul was busy planting churches and training new believers.
+believe in the modern church which has drifted so far from the original blueprint, that there is little resemblance between what takes place now, and what took place in the first century.
 If you actually read your Bible you will realize that "church" does not mean the organization, run by ordained clergy, that conducts religious ceremonies in brick and mortar buildings down the road.
 In fact, "clergy" as a body of ordained religious practitioners does not exist in the New Testament.
 There were no separate Pastors and Bishops in the early church, and a "deacon" was the same as a "minister"... a servant, or one who serves, not someone in a fancy hat.
 Much to the contrary, the New Testament teaches that gathering together with other Christians is to be a

 participatory and interactive